Martinusius/graphene/USER_DOCUMENTATION.md

 To create edges the `E` shortcut can be used which connects all selected vertices to the currently hovered vertex.

+## Import & Export

+Graphene provides 4 import/export formats:

+1. Edge list - A .txt file containing pairs of vertex indices that are connected by an edge.
+This format preserves the basic graph structure (isomorphism) but nothing else.
+2. Weighted edge list - A .txt file similar to the Edge list but for every edge there is also a third property called weight.
+The property has to be named "Weight" otherwise it will not be exported.
+3. Graphene JSON - A simple JSON format containing all the information about the graph that is available in the editor, including positions of vertices and all vertex/edge properties.
+4. Graphene Binary - A binary format that also contains all the information but is approximately 5x smaller than the JSON format.
+On the other hand it is more difficult to read or edit it with other programs.

 ## Quirks and recommendations

 1. Selecting and dragging is not classified as an edit operation and therefore does not constitude an undo step.
 Adding/removing objects or editing their custom properties however all do count and can be undone.